 Ambassador Pierre Vimont is a Senior Associate at Carnegie Europe, where his research focuses on the European Neighbourhood Policy, transatlantic relations, and French foreign policy.
 From 2010 to 2015, Ambassador Vimont served as Executive Secretary-General of the European External Action Service of the European Union.
 Prior to this, he worked for thirty eight years in the French diplomatic service.
 During this time, he served as Ambassador to the United States (2007 to 2010); Ambassador to the European Union (1999 to 2002); and Chief of Staff to three former French Foreign Ministers.
 Ambassador Vimont holds the title of Ambassador of France, a dignity bestowed for life on only a few French diplomats, and he is also a Knight of the French National Order of Merit.
 Ambassador Vimont joined HD’s Board in 2015 and was elected as its Chair in 2016.

-Mr Eide is a Member of the Norwegian Parliament (2017-2020), where he represents the Norwegian Labour Party.
-Prior to his elections in September 2017, Mr Eide served as United Nations Special Adviser on Cyprus, chairing the negotiations aiming at reunifying the divided island, from August 2014 to August 2017.
-From 2014-2016, Mr Eide was also Managing Director and Member of the Managing Board of the World Economic Forum (WEF) in Geneva.
-Until October 2013, Mr Eide was Norway’s Minister of Foreign Affairs.
-During his 10 years in government (2000-2001 and 2005-2013), he also held the positions of Minister of Defence, Deputy Minister of Foreign Affairs, and Deputy Minister of Defence.
-Apart from his posts in government, Mr Eide has pursued an academic career in political science.
-From 1993 to 2000, he was a senior researcher at the Norwegian Institute of International Affairs (NUPI) and from 2002 to 2005, he directed NUPI’s Department of International Politics.
-He has been involved in several United Nations reform and lessons-learned activities as well as in a number of peace negotiations worldwide.
-Mr Eide has been a member of HD’s Board since 2013 and he is now its Vice-Chair and Chair of its Operations Committee.
+Mr Espen Barth Eide is a Member of the Norwegian Parliament where he represents the Labour Party.
+Prior to his election in September 2017, Mr Eide was United Nations Special Adviser on Cyprus from 2014 to 2017, as well as Managing Director and Member of the Managing Board of the World Economic Forum in Geneva from 2014 to 2016.
+He previously served as Norway’s Minister of Foreign Affairs from 2012 to 2013.
+During his 10 years in the Norwegian government (2000-2001 and 2005-2013), he also held the positions of Minister of Defence, Deputy Minister of Foreign Affairs, and Deputy Minister of Defence.
+Before joining the government, Mr Eide was a senior researcher at the Norwegian Institute of International Affairs (NUPI) and also directed NUPI’s Department of International Politics.

 Sarah F. Cliffe is the Director of the Center on International Cooperation at the University of New York.
 Prior to that, she was Special Representative for the World Bank’s World Development Report on Conflict, Security and Development as well as Special Adviser and Assistant Secretary-General of Civilian Capacities to the United Nations.
 Ms Cliffe has worked for the last twenty years in countries emerging from conflict and political transition, including Afghanistan, Burundi, the Central African Republic, the Democratic Republic of Congo, Guinea Bissau, Ethiopia, Haiti, Indonesia, Liberia, Mali, Rwanda, South Sudan, South Africa, Somalia, and Timor-Leste.
 At the World Bank, her work covered post-conflict reconstruction, community-driven development, and civil service reform.
 Ms. Cliffe was the Chief of mission for the Bank’s programme in Timor-Leste (1999 to 2002).
 She led the Bank’s Fragile and Conflict-Affected Countries Group (2002-2007) and was also the Bank’s Director of Strategy and Operations for the East Asia and Pacific Region (2007 to 2009).
 Ms. Cliffe has also worked for the United Nations Development Programme in Rwanda, the Government of South Africa, and the Congress of South African Trade Unions, as well as for a major management consultancy company in the United Kingdom on public sector reform issues.
 She joined HD’s Board in 2015.

 Grace Forrest is a Founder of the Walk Free Foundation, a Director of the Minderoo Foundation, and currently works as a communications strategist on the Global Slavery Index.
 She previously worked as a researcher at the Legatum Institute, specialising in modern slavery and mass movements of people.
 Ms Forrest has spent extensive time on the ground working with modern slavery survivors and documenting the reality of modern slavery throughout Southeast Asia and the Middle East.
-She is also a representative on the Freedom Fund Counsel of Advocates, an Ambassador for the Humanitarian Group and The Freedom Hub, as well as a member of the Advisory Board of Freedom United.
-Ms Forrest has represented Walk Free Foundation around the world, including in meetings with His Holiness at the Vatican and the United Nations.
-She holds a Bachelor of Arts, majoring in International Relations and is currently completing a Master’s degree in Strategic Communications.
-Ms Forrest joined HD’s Board in 2017.
+She is also a member of the Council of Advocates of the Freedom Fund, an Ambassador for the Humanitarian Group and The Freedom Hub, as well as a member of the Board of Advisors of Freedom United.
+Ms Forrest has represented the Walk Free Foundation around the world, including in meetings at the United Nations and with His Holiness the Pope at the Vatican.
+She joined HD’s Board in 2017.

 Ms Khan is the Director-General of the International Development Law Organization (IDLO), a position she formally took up on 1 January 2012.
 An international thought leader on human rights, gender and social justice issues, Ms Khan was Secretary General of Amnesty International from 2001 to 2009.
 Prior to that, she worked for the United Nations High Commissioner for Refugees for 21 years at its headquarters and in various field operations.
 She was Visiting Professor at the State University of New York Law School (Buffalo) in 2011.
 Ms Khan has been a Member of HD’s Board since 2010 and also sits on the Boards of several international human rights and development organisations.
 Ms Khan received the Sydney Peace Prize in 2006 for her work to end violence against women and girls.
 Her book, The Unheard Truth: Poverty and Human Rights has been translated into seven languages.

-Ambassador Loretan is a founding partner of the consulting firm Fasel Balet Loretan Associés.
+Ambassador Raymond Loretan is a founding partner of the consulting firm Fasel Balet Loretan Associés and Chairman of the Diplomatic Club of Geneva.
 He also served as Chairman of the Board of the Swiss broadcasting corporation (SRG SSR) from 2012 to 2015.
 A former Swiss Ambassador and Diplomatic Secretary to the Swiss Secretary of State for Foreign Affairs, Ambassador Loretan also worked as personal adviser to the Minister of Defence and of Justice and Police.
-He was Ambassador of Switzerland in Singapore and Consul General in New York, and served as Secretary-General of the Swiss Christian Democratic Party from 1993 to 1997.
-Ambassador Loretan has been a Member of HD’s Board since 2011 and he is also Chairman of the Genolier Swiss Medical Network Group, as well as a Member of the Boards of several other companies.
+He was Ambassador of Switzerland in Singapore and Consul General in New York, and also served as Secretary-General of the Swiss Christian Democratic Party from 1993 to 1997.
+Ambassador Loretan is the Chairman of the Swiss Medical Network Group, as well as a member of the Boards of several other companies and foundations.